How To Turn Your Backyard Into A Medicine Chest

 Cayenne peppers are loaded with a variety of flavonoids and carotenoids that help fight oxidation and reduce inflammation.
 The main one is capsaicin and this is the one that gives cayenne the heat it’s known for.
 It also has vitamin C, vitamin B6, vitamin E, potassium and manganese to help round out its anti-inflammatory properties.

-Capsaicin is such a powerful antioxidant that there are research studies showing it may help fight cancer.
+Capsaicin is such a powerful antioxidant that there are research studies showing it may help boost the immune system.
 A study from UCLA indicated capsaicin helps to stop the growth of cancer cells and even prevents new ones from growing.

 Want to grow cayenne?
 Check out this video.